- Very comfy

 Midsole & ride quality

 The Midsole is made of EVA foam molded into unique 'CloudTec' pods.
-The pods were designed to collapse upon impact, softening the landing of the runner.
+The pods collapse upon impact, softening the landing of the runner.
 The compressed pods would then provide a firm platform for the take-off.

 I’m not sure what makes the ride of the shoe uninspiring - the type of foam used or the concept behind the midsole technology.
 I find the ride rather dull and unresponsive.
 I don’t get any softness from the shoe, everything is just firm.